 Max & Maddy.
 Also from Alexander McCall are two books about siblings who learned their sleuthing skills from their parents who just happen to be international detectives.

-The Boxcar Children.
-The Boxcar Children Mysteries is a classic series, dating from 1924.
-There are now more than 100 books!
+The Boxcar Children by Gertrude Chandler Warner.
+The Boxcar Children Mysteries is a classic early chapter book mystery series and there are now more than 100 books!
 Four orphaned siblings live with their grandfather and solve mysteries at home and on vacation.
-Also available on Kindle.

 Jack Gets a Clue.
 Nancy Krulik is the author of several other early chapter book series, including Katie Kazoo, Switcheroo and my oldest son has really enjoyed all her books.
 Jack’s detective super-power is that he can talk to animals to help solve the mysteries that come his way.
 These books are at the easier end of the reading level represented here.
-Also available on Kindle.

-Capital Mysteries.
+Capital Mysteries by Ron Ry.
 The author of the A to Z Mysteries penned this series about two friends who solve mysteries in Washington, D.C.
 Each story is peppered with facts about the national’s capital, its monuments and history so if you want to squeeze a little American history into your child’s fiction reading, you’ve come to the right place.
-Also available on Kindle.